ajroach42/ajroach42.github.io/_posts/2017-04-23-them-self-titled-1970-post-van-morison.md

 title: 'Them - Self Titled (1970, post Van Morison) '
 splash-wide: /images/R-4123846-1466177772-1840.jpeg.jpg
 ---
 In 1964 Them released _Gloria_ and changed the face of garage rock forever.
-In 1966, Van Morrison (the lead singer and principal songwriter of Them) left the band to persue a solo career.
-In 1970 Them released what is probably their best album, even though no one was paying attention.
+In 1966 Van Morrison (the lead singer and principal songwriter of Them) left the band to persue a solo career.
+In 1970 Jerry Cole joined Them, and together they released what is probably their best album, even though no one was paying attention.

 ![]({{site.baseurl}}/images/R-4123846-1466177772-1840.jpeg.jpg)